GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

             });
         }
     ]).triggerAction({
-        matches: /^show me the article (.*)/
+        matches: /^show me the article (.*)/i
     });
     ```
+    > **NOTE:** For simplicity purposes, the article content is  retrieved from Azure Search.
+However, in a production scenario, Azure Search would only work as the index and the full article would be retrieved from Cosmos DB.

-1. Add the following code to add the **ShowKBResults** dialog.
-This dialog present to the user the result of the search.
+1. Add the following code to handle the **ShowKBResults** dialog.
+This one presents the search results to the user.

     ```javascript
     bot.dialog('ShowKBResults', [